labgrid-project/labgrid/doc/configuration.rst

   - initial (str): optional, key in :ref:`images <labgrid-device-config-images>` containing the path of an image that typically initializes DRAM of the target
-  - image (str): optional, key in :ref:`images <labgrid-device-config-images>` containing the path of a bootloader image to load to start of DRAM, or to SRAM when an initial image is unused
+  - image (str): optional, key in :ref:`images <labgrid-device-config-images>` containing the path of a bootloader image to load to start of DRAM, or to SRAM when an initial image is unused, or the path to a vendor loader image typically created using the vendor boot_merger tool
   - delay (float, default=0.001): delay in seconds between loading initial and secondary image

 UUUDriver